-Sitting pretty in Havelock North, is 17 hectares of formal gardens and parklands.
+Sitting pretty in Havelock North is 17 hectares of formal gardens and parklands.
 It's a great place to come for a picnic, some fresh air or for one of the classes in the community facilities for arts and crafts.
-There is a functioning mini-train that goes around these gardens.
-It operates on the 1st and 3rd Sunday of every month.
+There is a functioning mini-train that goes around the gardens.
+It operates on the first and third Sunday of every month.

 SILKY OAK CHOCOLATE FACTORY